martin-ez/Embedded-Custom-Object-Detection/README.md

 - [Reference](#reference)

 ## Environment setup
 The end goal of the project is to run the trained detection model in IoT devices like the Raspberry Pi.
-However, the training of the model is a resource demanding task, so a more capable computer should be use in that step.
-For that reason, is best if you setup the project environment in both of the devices.
-For  simplicity, we will focus on the preparation of the Raspberry Pi, since it's almost the same as in any linux machine.
-The main difference is the installation of tensorflow, where for the training machine you can install tensorflow-gpu if you have a CUDA enabled GPU to accelerate the training process.
+However, the training of the model is a resource demanding task, so a more capable computer should be used in that step.
+For that reason, it's best if you set up the project environment in both of the devices.
+For  simplicity, we will focus on the preparation of the Raspberry Pi, since it's almost the same as in any Linux machine.
+The main difference is the installation of Tensorflow, where for the training machine you can install tensorflow-gpu if you have a CUDA enabled GPU to accelerate the training process.

 ### Prerequisites
 Make sure to have installed a version of Python 3 and pip on the raspberry.
 Python 3.6 can be installed following the next commands: